ullly/books/README.md

 73. The Mist by Stephen King
 74. The Phoenix Project by Gene Kim, Kevin Behr & George Spafford
 75. The New Kingmakers by Stephen O'Grady
+76. How Big Things Get Done by Bent Flyvbjerg & Dan Gardner